Women in Pakistani politics: Women heading the Committees of the Parliament

-There are thirty-four (34) Standing Committees of the National Assembly, out of which only two (2) are headed by the women MNAs.
-Kishwar Zehra is serving as the Chairperson of the Committee on Cabinet Secretariat, whereas Munaza Hassan is the Chairperson of the Committee on Climate Change.
+There are 34 Standing Committees of the National Assembly, out of which only two are headed by the women MNAs.
+Kishwar Zehra is serving as the chairperson of the Committee on Cabinet Secretariat, whereas Munaza Hassan is the chairperson of the Committee on Climate Change.

 Out of the 50 different committees of the Senate, ten (10) are presided over by women members.
 Of thirty (30) Standing Committees of the Senate, six (6) are headed by women.
-The women Senators with their portfolios are: Sitara Ayaz for Climate Change, Rahila Magsi for Federal Education, Professional Training, National History & Literary Heritage, Rubina Khalid for Information Technology and Telecommunication, Khushbakht Shujat for National Health Services Regulations and Coordination, Nuzhat Sadiq for Maritime Affairs, and Sassui Palijo for Parliamentary Affairs.
+The women senators with their portfolios are: Sitara Ayaz for Climate Change, Rahila Magsi for Federal Education, Professional Training, National History & Literary Heritage, Rubina Khalid for Information Technology and Telecommunication, Khushbakht Shujat for National Health Services Regulations and Coordination, Nuzhat Sadiq for Maritime Affairs, and Sassui Palijo for Parliamentary Affairs.

-Senator Ayesha Raza Farooq is the chairperson for the Other Committee on Rules of Procedure and Privileges, and Senator Rubina Khalid is serving as the Chair for the Special Committee on Child Protection, while Senator Sherry Rehman is heading two committees including a Special Committee on China Pak Economic Corridor (CPEC) and a Domestic Committee on Climate Change Caucus.
+Senator Ayesha Raza Farooq is the chairperson for the Other Committee on Rules of Procedure and Privileges, and Senator Rubina Khalid is serving as the chair for the Special Committee on Child Protection, while Senator Sherry Rehman is heading two committees including a Special Committee on China Pak Economic Corridor (CPEC) and a Domestic Committee on Climate Change Caucus.

-Of ten (10) Parliamentary Committees, only three (3) are headed by women MNAs.
-Shunila Ruth is chairing the committee formed for the Appointment of Chairperson and Members of the National Commission for Human Rights, and Dr. Shireen M. Mazari is the chairperson of the committee established for the Appointment of Chief Election Commissioner and Members of the Election Commission of Pakistan, whereas Prof. Dr. Mehr Taj Roghani is serving as the Chairperson of the Committee set up for the Appointment of the Chairperson of the National Commission on the Status of Women.
+Of ten Parliamentary committees, only three are headed by women MNAs.
+Shunila Ruth is chairing the committee formed for the appointment of chairperson and members of the National Commission for Human Rights, and Dr. Shireen M. Mazari is the chairperson of the committee established for the appointment of chief election commissioner and members of the Election Commission of Pakistan, whereas Prof. Dr. Mehr Taj Roghani is serving as the chairperson of the committee set up for the appointment of the chairperson of the National Commission on the Status of Women.